Jessica BonacciContent Writer

 Here at WebFX, we’ve seen success using a mix of video lengths, making sure to tailor the content to our audience’s interests above all else.

-As an example, we created a digital marketing in 2022 series for our YouTube channel that featured a roughly 30-minute video covering eight areas of marketing.
+As an example, we created a digital marketing series for our YouTube channel that featured a roughly 30-minute video covering eight areas of marketing.

 We then broke that main long-form video into smaller segments about individual subject areas and shared teaser videos on social media.